joaosvictor/mini_projects/README.md

-# PythonCodes
-Here i put some python codes, developed for me
+## Just some codes that I developed to practice